bob-beck/libtls/TUTORIAL.md

 ### Goals for this tutorial

+This tutorial is designed for people with some C experience on a posix, BSD like machine with the latest libtls installed.
+It focuses on changes that are necessary to make an existing program written in C that uses the POSIX sockets api to use TLS over those same connetions.

-So if you go through this, what I hope you get out of this is:
+So if you go through this tutorial, what I hope you get out of it is:

 - A basic review of sockets in C, with read and write and synchonous IO.
-Do this in ex0
+Do this in [ex0](ex0)

-- How to convert a basic client and server program to use tls instead of cleartext in ex1
+- How to convert a basic client and server program to use tls instead of cleartext in [ex1](ex1)

-- How to convert a more advanced client and server using asynchronous io and poll() in ex2
+- How to convert a more advanced client and server using asynchronous io and poll() in [ex2](ex2)

 - Enough libtls knowledge to know where to find more, and extend this into your own work.